eumel8/overlaytest/README.md

 ## Requirements

 * kube-config with connection to a working Kubernetes Cluster
-* a namespace `overlay` where the application will deploy
+* access `kube-system` where the application will deploy (needs priviledged mode for network ping command)

 ## Usage